jinit24/Word-Predictor/README.md

 # Word-Predictor / Auto-Complete
-Using a trie we predict the word based on given input.
+For a given input we try to predict the word using a trie.

 # Usage
 1. Clone the repository.